bikutaa-dev/Shorthand-SSML-BikuEdition/README.md

 ### _Megaphone_
 Megaphone is a secondary effect, meaning its beeing added on after the TTS is generated.

 Megaphone is represented by the code **_me_** and needs a following numeric level 1–2.
-The SSML representation is produced via speech marks.
+There is no SSML equivalence.

 * **Effect:** Applies a megaphone effect at the chosen level.